An in-depth astrological and numerological perspective on the crises facing us in Australia and globally.

 Commenting on the SARS outbreak in 2002 and later viral outbreaks, namely MERS (2012), Ebola (2013) and Zika (2015), one of the experts interviewed by Jennifer Kahn said, “The alarm went off with SARS and we hit the snooze button”.
 Preventative action was possible but seemingly not on WHO’s agenda, and viral outbreaks once resolved quickly disappeared off the radar.

 According to Kahn, a major positive to emerge from the expert group is that generic vaccines or drugs could be developed against coronavirus outbreaks, ready for distribution whenever required.
 Funding is the problem.
 Pharmaceutical companies are unwilling to fund research that may be unprofitable.
 Governments are averse to spending big to prevent future pandemics.
-Thankfully, charity foundations are awakened to the need for preventative action.
+At least charity foundations can see the need for preventative action.

 Reading between the lines